tsesamson/p4/readme.md

 <http://screencast.com/t/PDcA7chh4M0>

 ## Details for teaching team
-The demo credential is demo/demo
+The credential is the default jill@harvard.edu with 'helloworld' or you can sign up for a new account.

 ## Outside Code
 * Laravel Framework: https://github.com/laravel/laravel